Jim Hunt: Political career

 Hunt was first sworn in as Governor of North Carolina on January 8, 1977.
-He is the only Governor of North Carolina to have been elected to four terms.
+He was the only Governor of North Carolina to have been elected to four terms.
 He was first elected governor in 1976 over Republican David Flaherty and was re-elected in 1980, defeating I. Beverly Lake.
 Hunt supported a constitutional change during his first term that allowed him to be the first North Carolina governor to run for a second consecutive term.

-In 1981 Hunt chaired the Hunt Commission, named after himself, which established superdelegates in the Democratic National Convention.
+In 1981, Hunt chaired the Hunt Commission, named after himself, which established superdelegates in the Democratic National Convention.

-In 1984 he lost a bitterly contested race for the Senate seat held by Jesse Helms, and left elective politics for eight years.
+In 1984, he lost a bitterly contested race for the U.S. Senate seat held by Jesse Helms, and left elective politics for eight years.
 He returned in 1992 and defeated Republican lieutenant governor and Hardee's executive Jim Gardner to win the governorship.
-Hunt was re-elected by a large margin over future US Congressman Robin Hayes in 1996.
-He left office in January 2001, and was replaced by fellow Democrat, Attorney General Mike Easley.
+Hunt was re-elected by a large margin over future U.S. Congressman Robin Hayes in 1996.
+He left office in January 2001, and was replaced by Attorney General Mike Easley.